All Episodes

 It's a toll-free number to call.

-Uh, and you when you when you call that, uh you get a big spiel about how great and wonderful the bill is, and then it asks you to get hold of your congressman and let him or her know.
+And then it asks you to get hold of your congressman and let him or her know.

-Um you press a number, they give you a number for your congressman.
+They give you a number for your congressman.

 I'd avoid the SEIU ad because they're only going to direct you to Democrats.

-Um what a trick.
+What a trick.

-What a okay, Brian just got through and it does say that.
+Okay, Brian just got through and it does say that.

-It's just uh it's it's breathtaking to watch.
+It's just breathtaking to watch.

 If it doesn't, here's a brief bio.